camcastera/INNA-for-DeepLearning/INNA_for_keras/README.md

 # INNA for Keras

 This is the keras implementation for the INNA algorithm based on the paper *An Inertial Newton Algorithm for Deep Learning* ([arXiv version](https://arxiv.org/abs/1905.12278)) by C. Castera, J. Bolte, C. Fevotte and E. Pauwels.
-It has been tested with Keras 2.2.4 and Tensorflow 1.12.0 as backend.
+It has been tested with Keras 2.2.4 and Tensorflow 1.12.0 as backend, this version is not updated anymore.

 The Tensorflow version, can be found [here](https://github.com/camcastera/INNA-for-DeepLearning/tree/master/INNA_for_tensorflow), a Pytorch implementation is also [available](https://github.com/camcastera/INNA-for-DeepLearning/tree/master/INNA_for_pytorch).